mayajuman/mayajuman.github.io/scicomm.md

 title: Science Communication
 ---

-Making science accessible to everyone is critically important.
-It’s also a ton of fun!
-Over the past few years I’ve explored science communication using different media (blogs, photography, video, audio, etc.).
+Over the past few years I’ve had a lot of fun exploring ways to make science more accessible through various media (blogs, photography, video, audio, etc.).
 Check out some of my projects here!

 ### Inkredible: A Cephalopodcast